Fabora resources

 What to take from this page

-Generic RAMS software and full EHS suites can help some businesses, but they may be broader or heavier than a small steelwork team needs.
+Generic RAMS software and full EHS suites suit some firms, but they can be broader or heavier than a small steelwork team needs.

-Fabora RAMS is built around UK steel fabricators, site welders, steel erectors, and related trades, while final review and approval stay with the business.
+Fabora RAMS is built for UK steel fabricators, site welders and erectors — and the final review and approval still stay with you.

 Introduction